montylounge/django-bare/README.md

 Once you've setup your database then you can continue...

-> 'python manage.py syncdb'

 > 'python manage.py migrate'

 > 'python manage.py runserver'

 ...and you should see the Django server run.

+If you want to check out the Django admin you first need to create a super user.
+From the [Django docs](https://docs.djangoproject.com/en/1.9/topics/auth/default/#creating-superusers):

+> 'python manage.py createsuperuser --username=joe --email=joe@example.com'

 # Dependencies

 I use dj_database_url for connecting to the project's database (normally Postgres) which means I also require psycopg2.